the-supernova/MiniGames1-Catch/README.md

 ## Instructions
 * Use the cursor for moving the basket left and right
 * Collect all the balls falling from the sky
-* As you collect a ball, the color of basket changes accordingly and the scoreboard on the left updates
+* As you collect a ball, the color of basket changes accordingly and the scoreboard updates
 * Game ends when you miss a ball
 * To play again, press f5 or just refresh the page
 * Enjoy!